abhishekarora185/GitTrial/README.md

 git clone <git clone URL>

 This will save the contents of the repository to your disk.
+Now switch directory to the new folder the clone created.
-You'll be in the Master branch when this happens.
+You'll now be in the Master branch of the project.
 Now, you need to create a branch for yourself.
 The 'Master' branch must be left unblemished till much later, so create a branch for yourself with your name, using